overlay-market/OIPs/notes/note-7.md

 - Dynamic OI caps -- limits *new* position builds when market has printed an excessive amount of OVL over a prior period of time (cooldown on trading)

 Constant payoff and OI caps make it possible to enforce a worst case amount printed *per trade*.
 Dynamic OI caps take this a step further and make it possible to enforce the worst case amount printed *over a period of time*, by limiting trading if excessive printing has happened in the recent past.
-Thus, the combination of payoff caps and dynamic OI caps can enforce a worst case inflation rate.
+Thus, the combination of payoff caps with dynamic OI caps offers us an avenue to enforcing a worst case inflation rate.

 The maximum amount the system is allowed to print over a given period of time will then degenerate to